benbesthof/BrokenPhones/README.md

 # BrokenPhones
-Classifying images of phones as damaged.
+Classifying images of phones as damaged or not.